imattdotnet/Had101/LessonPlan.md

 ### 4. Instructor Do: Understanding Map / Reduce   (0:10)

-We've seen how Hadoop stores data on multiple machines.
-We want to be able to process the data using the computational power of the machines that we use to store the data.
+Given the way Hadoop stores data on multiple machines, we want to be able to process the data using the computational power of the machines that we use to store the data.
 How can we do that?

 To take advantage of a distributed cluster of computational nodes, we need to come up with algorithms that allows us to run things in parallel.
 Also, we would want to make sure that we delegate the processing to the node that actually have the data if possible.